 A Guest Blog from Emily Fackrell

-Let’s start with a confession.
+Let’s start with a confession about sex, pregnancy and me.
 This is embarrassing (why I don’t know): When I was pregnant I was so horny that I felt out of control.
 Luckily for me my wonderful husband also found the concept of me carrying his child, a massive turn on.
 However this is not something either of us expected.

 Now let me say that pregnancy and I don’t get on well.
 I hate being pregnant.
 I am uncomfortable, sick (I mean really sick), have heartburn, experience pelvic pain and am utterly exhausted the whole time.
 It is a wonder I did this four times.
 It is not an experience that in conducive to feeling sexy and certainly doesn’t make sense to me that during this time when I felt really quite shit, I would also feel relentlessly up-for-it.
 Let me also explain that although I quite like sex, actually I don’t need a lot of it usually and to be honest, my husband is happy with sex about once a week normally too.

 So, when I found myself wanting to attack him every moment he was home, needing to search for porn on the internet and take care of myself about 4 times a day when he wasn’t around, I was a tad confused.
 This did not really add up.

 Also, my orgasms were HUGE.
 I am not someone who gets off that easily but when I am pregnant it just happens and is amazing.
 I guess there had to be an upside to pregnancy somewhere.